Osteoarthritis: What happens in the hip joint?

 As the cartilage becomes increasingly worn, it leads to a higher load on the underlying bone.
 The body reacts to this with a so-called sclerosis, i.e. a densification of the bone, to make it more resistant.

-At the same time, the body tries to enlarge the surface of the joint to distribute the load better.
+At the same time, the body tries to enlarge the joint surface to distribute the load more evenly.
 This leads to the formation of osteophytes (bone spurs).

 Symptoms of osteoarthritis in this phase: